 The key is to caramelize the onions on medium heat and keep a close eye on them.
 You don't want them to be super soft and mushy, you want them to keep their shape yet be all golden and brown.
 We will top our our dish with this caramelized onion.

 Heat olive oil in a pot over medium heat.
 Sauté chopped onion and once it's golden, add in lentils and give it a nice stir for about two minutes.
 Next, add in the rice and cook for about a minute.
 Season with cumin, cinnamon and salt and then add the water.

 Bring to simmer and then cover and cook until lentils and rice are fully cooked.
 If the water is completely absorbed but the rice and lentils are not fully cooked, add ⅛ cup more water and cook for some more minutes.

 Once the rice and lentils are completely cooked, start plating.
 Fill a platter with mujadara and then top it with the fried onion.
 Serve warm.

 Mujadara is a complete meal on its own and it would go so well with a bowl of yogurt (check out my instructions to make homemade yogurt) or fresh salad such as fattoush or salad shirazi.
 You can also serve mujaddara with some grilled chicken, lamb or beef.
 It even makes a great side dish for beef shish kabob or chicken shish kabob.

 Frequently asked questions

 You sure can.
 Mujaddara is typically made with long grain rice such as basmati rice but you can use jasmine or even brown rice.
-However, you should modify the cooking time according to the type of rice you use.
+However, you should modify the cooking time and the amount of water according to the type of rice you use.